d3Ex22/odoo_custom_docker/README.md

 - Multiple githubs:
     You can also manage multiple projet simply by adding theses folders in a github branch.
 You can keep the utils folder appart if you want.
     A .gitignore exemple is added to ignore theses folder in a github project, you can also change the path of the addons folder to have addons in the parent directory.

+Manage different versions of odoo:
+- Keep in mind that different versions of odoo might need different versions of postgresSQL (the database manager) and so will need different db folders.
+But the utils folder might not change except maybe with updates of the features.